Percy Greene: Career

-President Harry S. Truman, after hearing about Greene’s speech, called the Jackson Advocate office and asked what Percy needed in Mississippi and how he could help.
+President Harry S. Truman, after hearing about Greene’s speech in Washington, D.C., called the Jackson Advocate office and asked what Percy needed in Mississippi and how he could help.
 Greene said "We need the vote Mr. President.
 We need the vote…without intimidation, or poll tax... we need the right to vote and the protection of the federal government."
-The following year, 1948, Percy Greene was photographed as he voted for the first time.
-By 1948, the Advocate circulated 3,000 papers and rose to 10,000 in 1973.
+The following year, 1948, Greene was photographed by Life magazine and other publications as he voted for the first time.
+In February 1948, Greene keynoted a Mississippi Citizens Committee, and they supported President Harry S. Truman's civil rights program.